Table of Contents

 Easy Digital Downloads as its name suggests is designed for selling digital goods with WordPress.
 Thus if you are intending to sell only digital goods like ebooks, PDF files, audio clips, etc., EDD is a perfect choice for you.
 But you can also sell physical products with EDD if you are willing to purchase their premium extension that allows you to do so.

 What makes EDD a popular platform is because it is free to use and that it provides a beginner-friendly interface.
 It comes with hundreds of extensions that range from payment gateways to marketing tools.
 When it comes to its design and customization possibilities EDD works well with any WordPress theme and if you want more it has got built-in themes as well.

 The plugin comes with great documentation, videos, and tutorials that easily lets you understand its working.
-Along with that, IRC chatroom is also available to solve your issues.
+Along with that, the IRC chatroom is also available to solve your issues.
 Premium users of EDD will be provided with priority support as well.

-Although it isn't a plugin, Shopify deserves to be mentioned on the list because of the easy way it offers to set up an online store for its users.
+Although it isn’t a plugin, Shopify deserves to be mentioned on the list because of the easy way it offers to set up an online store for its users.
 Since it is a cloud-hosted service you do not need to worry about upgrading it as your business grows.
-Unlike eCommerce plugins that require you set up a store from scratch, you will be able to build one easily by just signing up for a Shopify account.
+Unlike eCommerce plugins that require you to set up a store from scratch, you will be able to build one easily by just signing up for a Shopify account.

 Just like WordPress, it supports the selling of both digital and physical goods in its store.
 Shopify charges you a monthly fee for as long as you are running your online store on their platform which won’t be high as compared to the hosting fee you will be paying when you set up your store using a plugin.

-Hope this article gave you an overall idea regarding all the major eCommerce platforms out there.
+I hope this article gave you an overall idea regarding all the major eCommerce platforms out there.
 Now you would be in a much better place to make your choice of an eCommerce plugin by weighing their pros and cons to your needs.